Signing Git commits

 or later.
 Check version by runninggit --version

-is broken in that version.
+or later.
 Check version by runningssh -V

-- Elevated privileges in machine.
+. - Elevated privileges on your computer.

 Known pitfalls